XuanliangDeng/ROS-ArUco-marker-detection-and-6DOF-pose-estimation-of-USB-camera/README.md

 # Description
 There is nothing fancy here, just want to write down my experience to remind me of what I have done.
 Hope this could be helpful:)
 All related links &amp; sources are attached.
-Special thank to [ROS-Developer](http://ros-developer.com/2017/04/23/aruco-ros/)
+Thank ros-developer for help.
+[ROS-Developer](http://ros-developer.com/2017/04/23/aruco-ros/)

 ## Device Check
 When you plug in your USB camera, check the device information in your ubuntu system by typing